Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 Hands reaching into a roof gutter.

-We all know how much rain we get here — and clean gutters are your home’s first line of
+We all know how much rain we get here — and clean gutters are your home’s first line of defense against water damage.
+Clear out leaves, pine needles, and moss so rainwater can drain properly.
+Check that downspouts are flowing freely and direct water away from your foundation.

 2. Disconnect Hoses and Protect Faucets